 Now that you’ve got your local coffee beans, it’s time to grind them!
 Freshly ground coffee will be more flavorful than pre-ground coffee.
 You’ll want to do it right before you’re ready to make your cup.
 Caleb uses an electric coffee grinder, but any will do.

-5. The Measurement
+5. The Measurements Matter

 Like in baking, measuring by weight instead of volume often produces a more exact amount.
-To really amp-up your coffee game, think about investing in a small food scale (they’re not usually too expensive!) to get the perfect cup.
+To really amp up your coffee game, think about investing in a small food scale (they’re not usually too expensive!) to get the perfect cup.

 6. The Water